m-ingram/Project1-Group3/README.md

 Clayton Knight

 ## Project Overview

 In 1997, Major League Baseball (MLB) introduced the Competitive Balance Tax (CBT) as a measure to deter teams from exploiting a spending advantage without consequences.
-This initiative aims to assess team performance by considering their financial capacity, linking victories to responsible spending, and penalizing excesses through taxes.
-The goal is to level the playing field and prevent teams from gaining an unfair advantage in acquiring higher-quality players by overspending.
+The goal was to level the playing field and prevent teams from gaining an unfair advantage in acquiring higher-quality players by overspending.
+This project assess how the CBT may have impacted team behavior and performance.

+We use a baseball dataset compiled by Sean Lahman and shared via kaggle (see link in Credits).
+We limit our sample to the MLB seasons corresponding to calender years 1985 to 2015.
+During that time period, new teams (franchises) joined the league so we restrict our sample to the 26 teams present in all years of the study period.
+The resulting dataset contains 806 observations uniquely identified by year-team pair.
+We supplement this data with information on the tax thresholds set by the MLB association.

+### Repository Organization

 ## Project Analysis
 Teams didn’t change their spending post CBT.
 Player salaries are minimally related to team’s win-loss records.
 Team performance is (at least a little bit) more balanced post CBT.